 Like most things, the answer depends on your situation.
 But here are some benefits to factoring over a loan:

 Invoice financing is similar to factoring in that they both allow companies to turn outstanding invoices into cash.

 However, with invoice financing, you’re still responsible for collecting payments from customers.
-Whereas factoring companies employ their in-house resources to collect payments on your behalf
+With oilfield invoice factoring, factoring companies employ their in-house resources to collect payments on your behalf.

 Any business that provides goods or services to other businesses can use invoice factoring.
 However, it works best for companies who suffer cash flow strains due to slow-paying clients.